 3. Create a budget

 Now that you are beginning to work through and master some of the mental roadblocks, it’s time to crunch some numbers and move into the more tangible actions.
-If you don’t have a budget that you can reference, set aside some time to create one!
-This is one of the most beneficial things you can do in planning and digging your way out of being broke.

 Start by making a list of all of the money that you have coming in and all of your expenses.
 To help you assess your current expenses and spending habits, look through past bank and credit card statements to see where your money has been going.
 This will help you to see the areas where you may be able to cut back.